radoslavdimitrov-png/reg-product-factory/compliance-context/comp-context-cy.md

 These are the CY-specific obligations most likely to bear on a compliance analysis.
-Verify the precise current rule by browsing before relying on any of them; this list is a pointer, not a substitute for the primary source.
+Verify the precise current rule by browsing the primary source before relying on any of them; this list is a pointer, not a substitute for the source.

 - **ESMA CFD measures:** leverage caps by asset class, and mandatory negative balance protection on CFD accounts.
 These